Advance Care Planning

 Decisions to withhold and withdraw life-sustaining medical treatment are common in palliative and end of life care.
 The ELDAC End of Life Law Toolkit has a section on Withholding and Withdrawing Life-Sustaining Medical Treatment, which explains what is life-sustaining treatment, when can this be withheld or withdrawn, and who can make that decision.
 Further information is also available about Futile or Non-Beneficial Treatment.

 People Living with Dementia and Advance Care Planning

 The Cognitive Decline Partnership Centre at University of Sydney developed a quick guide (426kb pdf) based on the Start2Talk website to assist all adults to plan ahead.
 The Centre also offers a comprehensive list of resources on advance care planning for people with dementia and their families, including decision making brochures, which are also available in community languages.

 The Advance Project® provides resources to support advance care planning and palliative care for people living with dementia.
 This includes guides for people who are able to undertake their own advance care planning, as well as those who require supported decision-making or substituted decision-making.

 Advance Care Planning Australia (ACPA)

-ACPA has comprehensive resources on advance care planning and has designated sections for individuals and family, friends and carers.
+ACPA has comprehensive resources on understanding advance care planning for individuals and family, friends and carers, including these key resources:

-, a comprehensive resource to assist Australians to start the conversations and to become involved in planning ahead for the future in case they have a sudden accident, becomes very ill, or develops a condition such as dementia that affects memory and the ability to plan.
+, which is a comprehensive resource to assist Australians in starting conversations about planning ahead for the future in case a person has a sudden accident, becomes very ill, or develops a condition such as dementia that affects memory and planning ability.
 Planning ahead can include issues related to finances, lifestyle or health care.
-It gives information needed to make decisions and to put them into action.
+Start2Talk gives information needed to make decisions and put them into action.